liltrendi/reastify/README.md

 ## To Do

-Abstract it into a class with helper methods
+Abstract it into a class with helper methods.
+PRs are welcome.